Coast Guard Administration (Taiwan): International cooperation

 The CGA cooperates with Japan, the Philippines, Malaysia, Thailand, Indonesia, and Vietnam in operations to counter human trafficking and drug smuggling.
-The CGA and the Japan Coast Guard conduct annual exercises and visits.
-The CGA and the Philippines Coast Guard have conducted tabletop exercises and drills.
-The CGA and the US Coast Guard cooperate on monitoring longline fishing, maritime law enforcement, human trafficking, and drug smuggling.
+The ROC Coast Guard and the Japan Coast Guard conduct annual exercises and visits.
+The ROC Coast Guard and the Philippines Coast Guard have conducted tabletop exercises and drills.
+The ROC Coast Guard and the US Coast Guard cooperate on monitoring longline fishing, maritime law enforcement, human trafficking, and drug smuggling.

-In 2010 the CGA held their first ever drill with China's Maritime Search and Rescue Center.
+In 2010 the ROC Coast Guard held their first ever drill with China's Maritime Search and Rescue Center.
 The drill, which simulated a ferry disaster between Kinmen and Xiamen, included 14 vessels, 3 helicopters, and 400 personnel.
 Due to the tense relations between the two countries participating forces used drill flags instead of their national flags and emblems.
 The second drill in 2012 involved 18 vessels and two helicopters from Taiwan, as well as 11 ships and one helicopter from China.
 A third drill in 2014 featured 33 vessels, four helicopters, and 550 personnel.

-In 2020 the CGA and Chinese authorities worked out a standard operating procedure for dealing with illegal sand dredging by Chinese vessels.
-From implementation to December 2020 Chinese authorities had taken action in 64 cases and impounded 23 ships which demonstrated to the CGA that the Chinese were serious about cooperating on the issue.
+In 2020 the ROC Coast Guard and Chinese authorities worked out a standard operating procedure for dealing with illegal sand dredging by Chinese vessels.
+From implementation to December 2020 Chinese authorities had taken action in 64 cases and impounded 23 ships which demonstrated to the ROC Coast Guard that the Chinese were serious about cooperating on the issue.

-In March 2021 the CGA and the US Coast Guard announced that they had signed a cooperation agreement, the agreement was promptly denounced by China.
+In March 2021 the ROC Coast Guard and the US Coast Guard announced that they had signed a cooperation agreement, the agreement was promptly denounced by China.
 In May 2021 US President Joe Biden praised the cooperation agreement while speaking at the commencement of the United States Coast Guard Academy.
 The first bilateral meeting under the agreement occurred in August 2021.

 Tuvalu and Taiwan signed a coast guard cooperation agreement in 2022.
 In 2023 Taiwan donated two new coast guard patrol vessels to Tuvalu.

-In July 2024, the CGA conducted a joint search and rescue drill with its Japanese counterpart.
+In July 2024, the ROC Coast Guard conducted a joint search and rescue drill with the Japan Coast Guard.

-In July 2025 the CGA signed a cooperation agreement with the Somaliland Coast Guard.
+In July 2025, the ROC Coast Guard signed a cooperation agreement with the Somaliland Coast Guard.

+In July 2026, the ROC Coast Guard and the American Institute in Taiwan released photographs showing the Chiayi-class Taipei sailing in formation with Midgett as part of maritime cooperation between Taiwan and the United States in the Taiwan Strait and the Western Pacific.

+In August 2026, Taiwan said the United States was training its coast guard in maritime patrols, law enforcement and small-boat operations after increased Chinese vessel activity around the island.

 Fleet

 In 2021 the CGA had more than 200 vessels.

-In 2021 President Tsai Ing-wen ordered the name “Taiwan” to be prominently displayed on all vessels to avoid confusion with the People's Republic of China Coast Guard which is engaged in a grey-zone campaign against Taiwan and other neighboring countries.
+In 2021 President Tsai Ing-wen ordered the name "Taiwan" to be prominently displayed on all vessels to avoid confusion with the People's Republic of China Coast Guard which is engaged in a grey-zone campaign against Taiwan and other neighboring countries.